glayzzle/glayzzle/README.md

 Why (disclaimer) ?
 ------------------

 I'm a PHP developper from years.
 Now I'm mainly using NodeJS and Javascript because that's the way to go.
-I won't discuss about NodeJS vs PHP, because they came with different solutions.
+I won't discuss about NodeJS vs PHP, because they came with different advantages, and honestly I like both for diferents reasons.

-The main motivation behind this project
+The main motivation behind this project is to empower a PHP developper with the same abilities of NodeJS or Javascript.
+You are maybe thinking, if a developper want to do same thing as a nodejs application can do, why not learning and using directly NodeJS ?
+Well, here some reasons :

+* Learning curve
+* Grasp Prototypal principles, scopes ...
+* Habits & loosing landmarks
+* Loosing typehinting habits, or dyslike Duck Typing
+* Loosing SOLID principles / patterns
+* ... and maybe others, [lets chat](https://gitter.im/glayzzle/Lobby) if you want to share your experience

 You are JS purist and Glayzzle burns your eyes !
 ------------------------------------------------